-- Unexpected disturbances occurring during the Crediting Period (e.g. due to fire, pests or disease outbreaks), affecting differently various parts of an originally homogeneous stratum - Forest management activities (e.g. cleaning, planting, thinning, harvesting, coppicing, replanting) may be implemented in a way that affects the existing stratification - Established strata may be merged if reason for their establishment has disappeared
+- Unexpected disturbances occurring during the crediting period (e.g., due to fire, pests or disease outbreaks), affecting differently various parts of an originally homogeneous stratum; - Forest management activities (e.g., cleaning, planting, thinning, harvesting, coppicing, replanting) may be implemented in a way that affects the existing stratification; or - Established strata may be merged if reason for their establishment has disappeared.

-4.2 MONITORING PROJECT IMPLEMENTATION
+4.2 Monitoring Project Implementation

-Information shall be provided, and recorded in the GHG Plan, to establish that:
+Information shall be provided, and recorded in the GHG Project Plan, to establish that:

-- The geographic position of the project boundary is recorded for all areas of land - The geographic coordinates of the project boundary (and any stratification inside the boundary) are established, recorded and archived.
-This can be achieved by field mapping (e.g. using GPS), or by using georeferenced spatial data (e.g. maps, GIS datasets, orthorectified aerial photography or georeferenced remote sensing images) - Professionally accepted principles of forest inventory and management are implemented
+- The geographic position of the project boundary is recorded for all areas of land; - The geographic coordinates of the project boundary (and any stratification inside the boundary) are established, recorded and archived.
+This can be achieved by field mapping (e.g., using GPS), or by using georeferenced spatial data (e.g., maps, GIS datasets, orthorectified aerial photography or georeferenced remote sensing images);